24.3 Data Transformation and Synchronization

 Editing Reciprocal Attribute XML

 If desired, you can directly edit the XML for a reciprocal attribute.
-To do so, click Edit XML icon on the Custom Reciprocal Attribute Mapping page.
+To do so, click the Edit XML icon on the Custom Reciprocal Attribute Mapping page.
 This opens a basic XML editor that lets you modify the XML.
 When you finish, click OK or Cancel to close the XML editor.